sheilaanguiano/notes/udemy/react-the-complete-guide2024.md

 ### ReactJS vs Vanila JS

 React = Declarative UI Programming.
-With React, you drfine the target UI state(s)- not the steps to get there.
-Instaed, React will figure out & perform the necessary steps.
+With React, you define the target UI state(s)- not the steps to get there.
+Instead, React will figure out & perform the necessary steps.

-When you write vanilla JavaScript, ypu write Imperative code, which means, you're not defining the goal, but the steps neeeded to get there.
+When you write vanilla JavaScript, you write Imperative code, which means, you're not defining the goal, but the steps neeeded to get there.

 https://codesandbox.io/p/sandbox/first-react-app-start-7ec9fd?file=%2Fsrc%2Findex.js